 d.
 In the event that extenuating circumstances (e.g., prolonged illnesses, hospitalization, treatment, or similar reasons) need to be considered, the parent(s) should make an appointment with the principal/superintendent, and the parent(s) should bring a medical excuse from a physician stating the student was absent for medical reasons.

 e.
 For all absences the student must satisfactorily complete make-up work for missed classes.
 The student risks a zero for failure to complete assigned work in the allotted time by his/her teacher.
 For planned absences the teacher can require that student make-up work be completed and submitted before the student’s planned absence.

-4. Tardiness: A bell will ring at the beginning of each class period.
+A bell will ring at the beginning of each class period.
 Students are to be in the classroom before the bell sounds at the beginning of each class period.
 If tardy at the beginning of the school day (first period of the day), a student shall not be admitted into the classroom until he/she obtains a tardy slip from the school secretary.
-Junior HighHigh students who are tardy to school or class three (3) times will receive one detention.
-High School students who are tardy to school or class one (1) time will receive one detention.
+Junior High & Senior High students who are tardy to school or class one (1) time will receive one detention for the tardy.

 ATTENDANCE ON DAY OF ACTIVITY